 PRI, the lead applicant and fiscal agent for this FSCS project, has a history of effectiveness in working with a diverse range of stakeholders including students and families through past consortia and partnership structures.
 In 1995, Dreama Gentry established PRI, under the name of Partners for Education, to increase educational outcomes in children and young people in rural Appalachia.

-In 2014, Gentry convened partners to design and implement a Knox FSCS project to provide a continuum of services, cradle to career, in rural Knox County.
-Knox FSCS met all of its goals; all objectives and outcomes under the federal grant that ended in in 2019.
-Importantly, outcomes for children and youth improved and continue to improve.
-As we began our work in 2014, only 27% of children in Knox FSCS were ready for kindergarten (2014 data).
+In 2014, PRI convened a consortium to design and implement Knox FSCS to provide a continuum of services, cradle to career, in rural Knox County.
+With Gentry as Principal Investigator, Knox FSCS met all of its goals; all objectives and outcomes for children and youth improved.
+To further illustrate, as we began our work, only 27% of children in Knox FSCS were ready for kindergarten (2014 data).
 By 2021, 45.3% of the children in Knox FSCS were K-ready (pre-COVID data).
 We see similar improvements in reading proficiency.
-As importantly, two years after FSCS federal funding ended, the community school model is being sustained and Community SchoolCoordinators remain in schools to serve the community.
+As importantly, two years after FSCS federal funding ended, the community school model is being sustained and School Coordinators remain in schools to serve the community.

-Dr. Amon Couch, Associate Vice President at PRI, leads the Knox community school work and is instrumental in efforts to sustain the community school coordinators.
-Dr. Couch will serve as Principal Investigator for this project and Gentry will serve on the Consortium.
+The Consortium sought to replicate the rural FSCS model and PRI served as lead applicant and fiscal agent for a 2018 Berea FSCS program, and a 2020 Leslie FSCS program.
+Gentry remains on the Consortium, and Dr. Amon Couch, Associate Vice President at PRI, assumed the role of Principal Investigator for the 2018 and 2020 FSCS projects.
+Dr. Couch will serve as Principal Investigator and Gentry will serve on the Consortium for this project.
 Resumes are included in Appendix E.

-PRI has pulled together partners engaged in our Perry County efforts with Promise Neighborhood to design, operate and sustain this project.
-Collaboratively, we have developed this FSCS multi-LEA project which is built upon our collective history of working together to garner results for children as illustrated by the following examples:
+PRI pulled together Consortium members and developed this FSCS multi-LEA project.
+FSCS is built upon our collective history of working together to garner results for children as illustrated by the following examples: